bryantrichardson/bryantrichardson/README.md

 <a href="https://linkedin.com/in/bryant-richardson-pbr"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a recent graduate of UNC Charlotte Professional Studies Cybersecurity Bootcamp.
 I am an eager learner trying to gain knowledge in the vast industry of cybersecurity through personal projects, books, and websites like TryHackMe.
-Currently studying for CompTIA Security+.
+Currently studying for CompTIA Security+ certifications.

 ## Objective
 [Provide Objective - Remove this afterwards]]